roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Monitor and isolate GPU resources.md

 4. In the **Confirmation** message, click **OK**.

-    It requires about two minutes to install the Prometheus plug-in.
-After the Prometheus plug-in is installed, it appears in the **Installed Plugins** column.
+    It requires about 2 minutes to install the Prometheus plug-in.
+After the Prometheus plug-in is installed, it appears in the **Installed Dashboards** column.

-5. You can deploy the following sample application by using the CLI.
-For more information, see [Manage applications by using commands](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Use a Deployment to create a stateless application.md).
+5. You can deploy the following sample application by using a CLI.
+For more information, see [Manage applications by using commands](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Create a stateless application by using a Deployment.md).

     ```
     apiVersion: apps/v1
     kind: StatefulSet

     metadata:
       name: app-3g-v1
       labels: